fredhutchio/intro-bioinformatics/README.md

 Note that if you are using a Linux operating system, you may have problems with the wifi on campus, due to some unusual network settings.
 If you are unable to connect via wifi on your laptop, please ping the Fred Hutch computing Help Desk or Sci Comp to get you running.

-In general, using Linux or OSX is recommended for this course.

 ### Windows

 Windows does not ship with an SSH capable terminal.